 Many music lovers have been listening to audio from music and video without understanding how.
 The whole listening experience, however, relies on the making of a good speaker.
 If you are wondering how speakers are made, read this article to find out more information.

 Speakers are made from iron, aluminum, fabric and paper.
 The frame is made from iron and aluminum.
 The magnet is made from a ceramic ferrite material consisting of iron oxide, strontium, and a ceramic binder.
-The cone, spider and surround are made from treated paper coated with an adhesive glue.
+The cone, spider, and surround are made from treated paper coated with adhesive glue.
 The voice coil is a thin copper wire usually wound around a plastic bobbin

 What Are Speakers?